1. A piglet that couldn't shit

 Every piglet counts

 It is Sunday morning.
-A farmer enters the Veterinary Surgery.
+A farmer enters the Veterinary Surgery at Utrecht University.
 The treatment of the horses and cows that are present as patients is almost finished.
 He has brought along a piglet of only a few days old in the boot of his car.
 One of a litter of twelve, this piglet has not drunk from the sow since yesterday.
 The small animal is skinny, but its belly is swollen.
 And it has become groggy due to dehydration.
 The situation is urgent.
 The farmer knows what the problem is: the arse is lacking.
 He has seen this on his farm more than once and he knows the piglet will die.
 But it is usually operable and at the time, the clinic in Utrecht carried out the procedure free of charge.
 And every piglet counts.

 The piglet is put under an anaesthetic and placed on the operating table.
 The buttocks are disinfected using iodine and a high-power lamp is put into position.
 The farmer watches with interest.
 Using tweezers, I stretch the skin under the tail backwards somewhat and I cut off a small piece.
 These leaves a small round hole.
-Using the blunt ends of a small pair of scissors, I loosen the tissue and look for the blind end of the intestine.
-I soon find it.
+Using the blunt ends of a small pair of scissors, I look for the blind end of the intestine and soon find it.
 The intestine needs to be loosened and pulled back a bit.
 I turn my head to the side when I cut off the blind end of the intestine.
 Watery manure squirts into the operating room.
 The contents of the rectum were under pressure.
 The open end of the intestine must then be sutured to the skin.
 It is delicate work and requires one’s utmost concentration.

 A dull thud sounds as I work on the third suture: the farmer has fallen backwards onto the concrete floor of the clinic.
 He is unconscious and pale as death.
-I had not been keeping an eye on him and am quite startled.
-Two interns and a clinic aide carry him to the hall and place him on a bench.
+I had not been keeping an eye on him and I am quite startled.
+Interns and a clinic aide carry him to the hall and place him on a bench.
 The operation continues without any further complications.
 When the piglet wakes up, so does the farmer.
 He is very pale, but refuses any help.
 He pulls himself up and wants to go home.
 He puts the piglet back in his car and leaves.